 Perhaps the most famous work of public art in Chicago is known as “The Bean” (actual name: Cloud Gate) — the giant metal … thing … in the middle of Millennium Park.
-If you’re travelling solo, one of the best things to do in Chicago is taking a selfie of your own reflection in the sculpture!
+If you’re traveling solo, one of the best things to do in Chicago is taking a selfie of your own reflection in the sculpture!
 (This is easiest from underneath.)

-Other favourites are Picasso’s “Untitled” (the one that looks like a giant dog) and the “Monument to Standing Beast.”
+Other favorites are Picasso’s “Untitled” (the one that looks like a giant dog) and the “Monument to Standing Beast.”
 But there are dozens of smaller sculptures in the area, so it’s worth spending an hour or two aimlessly wandering.

 Overall, Chicago is one of the easiest cities in the United States to travel solo.
 The public transportation means you can easily and safely get wherever you want to go.
 River cruises, friendly locals, and great bars all offer the chance to make new friends.
 And the art — both public and in the museums — is enough to keep you occupied for days.

 So don’t hesitate to visit one of America’s most iconic cities, even if you can’t find a travel buddy!